coach-K/iReaction/README.md

 }
 ```

-### D - Database Package
+### D - database Package
-This package handles all Database operations and executions such as:
+This package handles all database operations and executions such as:
 - Creating a flexible connection to Server
 - Create, Read, Update and Delete Operation (CRUD)
 - Managing the preparation of SQL statements thereby providing an helper methods to perform CRUD and more SQL executions in order to make database operations flexible.